Astros vs. Rangers: Betting Trends, Records ATS, Home/Road Splits

 Astros vs. Rangers: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Alex Bregman and Ezequiel Duran hit the field when the Houston Astros and Texas Rangers meet on Friday at Globe Life Field.
+The Texas Rangers and Houston Astros will send Nathan Eovaldi and Hunter Brown, respectively, out to start when the two clubs play on Saturday at Globe Life Field, at 4:05 PM ET.

-The Astros are +140 moneyline underdogs in this matchup with the Rangers (-165).
-The contest's over/under has been set at 9 runs.
+The Astros have been listed as +115 moneyline underdogs in this matchup with the Rangers (-140).
+The over/under is 8 runs for this matchup.

 Rep your team with officially licensed Astros gear!
 Head to Fanatics to find jerseys, shirts, and much more.